erxes/erxes/README.md

 <img src="https://erxes.io/img/features-transparent.png" width="400" align="right" style="max-width: 50%">

-erxes is an AI meets open source messaging platform built to help marketing, sales & support to connect, build trust and grow with their customers in an easy and affordable way.
+erxes is an Marketing, sales, and customer service platform designed to help your business attract more engaged customers.
+Replace Hubspot and Intercom with the mission and community-driven ecosystem.
 One of the ways we make customer engagement a lot easier is with unlimited customer service integrations such as social media platforms, messenger, email, SMS for multiple brands.
 This way, it’s a lot easier to respond quickly to any channels and solve problems on the go.

 * **Team Inbox:** Combine real-time client and team communication with in-app messaging, live chat, email and form, so your customers can reach you however and whenever they want.
 * **Deals:** Easy and clear sales funnels allow you to control your sales pipeline from one responsive field by precisely analyzing your progress and determining your next best move for success.